 Uncle Pennybags/Promoted Fanboy: Financed Monty Pythons Life Of Brian after the original producers got freaked out by the "religiously offensive" content and backed out.
 For no reason except that he was a massive Monty Python fanboy (and friend of them) and just wanted to see the movie.
 Eric Idle called it "the most expensive movie ticket ever purchased", at least $4 million.note Which is nearly twice what they charge at the average multiplex these days.

-Ur Example: The Concert for Bangladesh, which George Harrison organized, was the first all-star charity concert.
+Ur Example: The Concert for Bangladesh, which George Harrison organised, was the first all-star charity concert.

-Twain's Observation on Originality: The hard part was getting the money where it was supposed to — not because of dishonesty, but because this sort of thing had never been done before.
+Observation On Originality: The hard part was getting the money where it was supposed to — not because of dishonesty, but because this sort of thing had never been done before.
 The IRS got in the way for a few years.

 Violently Protective Wife: The knife-wielding maniac who nearly killed George in 1999 was subdued when Olivia Harrison smashed a lamp over his head.
 Soon after the incident, George got a message from his good pal Tom Petty saying "Aren't you glad you married a Mexican girl?"